EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click **Launch**.

-Open OnDemand will create job files for the app's job in a job-specific job context directory in an app-specific directory under your `ondemand` directory.

 Open OnDemand submits the job for the app to a **job scheduler** which schedules the job onto the back-end based upon the resources - the number of CPUs/cores and amount of memory - requested for your job in the app form.
 Your job is then queued until sufficient resources are available on the selected back-end to run your job.
 This will depend upon:

 * Resources available on your selected back-end.